Croatia Digital Nomad Visa Requirements 2025: Best Steps

 • Criminal record check (within the last six months) with apostille or notarization from your home country or the country you resided in the year before coming to Croatia

 • Address in Croatia.
 You can provide a temporary address.
 You can then update the local MUP (Ministry of the Interior) of your permanent address later.
-Note that permits are processed locally, and you must apply to the city your intended address corresponds with.
+Please note that permits are processed locally, and you must apply to the city where your intended address is located.

 • Proof of medical insurance that covers you in Croatia (we use Genki health insurance)